siegeon/magic.lambda.mail/README.md

 structure.
 If you choose to retrieve messages in **[raw]** format, the message node's value will contain the raw MIME message as text.
 If you choose this path, and you later want to actually parse the message, to make it become a structured lambda object - You can use the **[mime.parse]** slot from Magic Lambda MIME.

+## Cryptography

+**Notice** - The PGP parts was take out of the library starting from version 9.9.8, since it was a piece of cabbage, due to dependencies upon GnuPG, the local file system to resolve PGP key pairs, etc. At some point we might re-introduce these parts into the library, but if this is a problem for you, make sure you use a version _before_ version 9.9.8 of the library.

 ## Project website